Keeper-Security/secrets-manager/sdk/javascript/packages/core/README.md

 # Change Log

+## 16.5.1
+- Adding back missing methods for the Notation improvements

 ## 16.5.0
 - Notation improvements - new parser, notation URIs using record title, new escape characters
 - Creation of the custom fields